toeb/cmakepp/README.md

 ## Parallel Processes

 When working with large applications in cmake it can become necessary to work in parallel processes.
 Since all cmake target systems support multitasking from the command line it is possible to implement cmake functions to control it.
-I implemented a platform independent control mechanism for forking, killing, querying and waiting for processes.
-The lowlevel functions are platform specific the others are based onthis abstraction layer.
+I implemented a 'platform independent' (platform on which either powershell or bash is available) control mechanism for starting, killing, querying and waiting for processes.
+The lowlevel functions are platform specific the others are based on the abstraction layer that the provide.

-### Inter Process Communication

-* Environment variables
-* Files
-* Captures

 ### Examples

-This example forks a script into three separate cmake processes.
+This example starts a script into three separate cmake processes.
 The program ends when all scripts are done executing.
 ```
 # define a script which counts to 10 and then
 # note that a fresh process means that cmake has not loaded oocmake